kittles/song_barker/local_testing.md

 this should grab all the js dependencies.

 ## credentials
-the `/credentials` file is empty on the repo because its meant to store sensitive info that doesnt belong in version control. i can give you the necessary files through other means. but, its probably handy to document what *should* be there:
+the `/credentials` dir is empty on the repo because its meant to store sensitive info that doesnt belong in version control. i can give you the necessary files through other means. but, its probably handy to document what *should* be there:

-- bucket-credentials.json (this lets the server talk to the bucket)
+- `bucket-credentials.json` (this lets the server talk to the bucket)
-- cloud-access-token.json (this is a *HIGHLY SECURE* token that the server uses when talking to the cluster)
+- `cloud-access-token.json` (this is a *HIGHLY SECURE* token that the server uses when talking to the cluster)
-- email.json (this holds the credentials for the account used to send signup emails and the like)
+- `email.json` (this holds the credentials for the account used to send signup emails and the like)
-- facebook_app_access_token.json (for facebook openid)
+- `facebook_app_access_token.json` (for facebook openid)

 ## environment variables
 there are a number of environment varibles that need to be set in the current shell context